gmcmacran/time_series_M4/README.md

 - M6: 50 series in 2022

-This repo focuses on the M4 competition as it includes the most series and poses the highest computational demand.
-The 100,000 are broken up between hourly, daily, weekly, monthly, quarterly, and yearly data.
-Within each dataset, series come from different domains including econmoics, finance, demographics, and finance.
+This repo focuses on the M4 competition as it includes the most series and poses the highest computational challenge.
+The 100,000 time series are broken up between hourly, daily, weekly, monthly, quarterly, and yearly datasets.
+Within each dataset, series come from different domains including economics, finance, demographics, and finance.

 Data: